KaLKMaNLaB/optical-coherence-tomography/README.md

 ## Getting started
 When the computer has started you can switch the power button on the base station and start the Thorlabs software.

 1 Set folder where your files will be saved to Go to File->settings and set both Dataset Folder and Export Folder to a personal folder.
 Preferably you make a subfolder in C:\OCTData\’your name’ and then possibly a subfolder named to the date or the experiment type.
+Set the saved data to raw spectral data.

 2 Adjust reference arm intensity
 In the 2D scan mode: tune the aperture in the reference arm until the reference intensity indicator (see figure) turns green.